-Pence to tour Nebraska flood zone
+U.S. vice president to tour Nebraska flood zone

-(Reuters) - Vice President Mike Pence is due to travel to Nebraska on Tuesday to tour the devastation left by floods in the Midwest which have killed at least three people and caused hundreds of millions of dollars in damage.
+(Reuters) - U.S. Vice President Mike Pence is due to travel to Nebraska on Tuesday to tour the devastation left by floods in the Midwest which have killed at least four people and caused hundreds of millions of dollars in damage.

 Media reports including CNN say that 74 of Nebraska’s 93 counties had declared states of emergency by early Tuesday.